peterwzhang/CS403Problems/README.md

 # CS403 Practice Problems
 A collection of the practice problems for CS403.
 These are the most recent recommended practice problems and they can be found [here](http://cs403.cs.ua.edu/fall2020/exercises.htm).
 Each language (Scheme, Haskell, Prolog, Smalltalk, Cilk) has their own table of problems that you can find below.
+You can find the exam problems [here](http://cs403.cs.ua.edu/fall2020/exams.htm).

 <!-- &#9744; box with no check -->
 <!-- &#9745; box with check -->